-New services for schools and businesses will be available starting July 2013 under a new collection services agreement between the City and its exclusive hauler Recology.
+New services for schools and businesses started in July 2013 under a new collection services agreement between the City and its exclusive hauler Recology.
 Contact Recology at (650) 967-3034 for technical assistance to set up or refresh food waste composting programs, recycling programs, or arrange school year-end clean outs.

 More than half of school waste can be diverted from the landfill by recycling, reuse and waste reduction methods.
 The City provides free recycling, but it is important to recycle right to prevent contamination that may result in the recycling being landfilled and charges on the school's utility bill.
 Please educate students, teachers, and custodians about how to recycle right.
 See What's Recyclable and this Poster.

 The elementary school program is introduced to students, teachers, and custodians through a School Assembly and Waste Free Lunch Day event organized by teachers and students.
 In addition, the school receives the environmental curriculum developed by the State of California (see Education Links below).
 In May 2007, the Mountain View-Whisman School District stopped using styrofoam lunch trays in favor of reusable plastic trays, which serve the same purpose--without all the waste.

 Mountain View High School participated in the City's Clean Organics Composting Pilot in the Spring of 2011.
 The Environmental Club took the lead on this project to replace polystyrene (foam) lunch trays with compostable trays (paid for with their own funds).
 Environmental Club students guided other students on how to correctly sort their lunch scraps and trays from other recyclables and trash.
 The containers were placed in the cafeteria and nearby outdoor areas.
 Environmental Club students checked the containers daily and provided a report listing quantity, contaminants (trash or recycling in the compostables), and calculated a diversion rate.